The Artisanal Mining Innovation Challenge

 Q. When will the application period open?

-A. The application period will open in April, 2019.
+A. The application period will open in 2019, date to be determined.
 Sign-up above on this page to stay informed about the launch of the challenge.

 Q. How developed do the innovations need to be to be eligible for the prize money?